AdobeDocs/workfront.en/help/quicksilver/maestro/manage-relationship-fields.md

     The following fields (or columns) are added to the original record type in the table view:

     * The linked record field with the name you selected in step 2. <!--ensure this stays accurate-->
-    * The linked field from the linked record which is named according to this pattern:
+    * The linked field from the linked record, which is named according to this pattern:

         `<Name of the original field on the linked record> (from <Name of your linked field>)`